-In addition, the Financial Product applies the requirements of the French SRI label relating to the use of derivatives, as described in the label's guidelines 16.
+In addition, the Financial Product applies the requirements of the French SRI label relating to the use of derivatives, as described in the label's guidelines .

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy ?
+Does the Financial Product invest in fossil gas and/or nuclear energy related activities that are aligned with the European Taxonomy?
+2035.
+For nuclear energy, the criteria Yes include comprehensive safety and waste management rules.
+In fossil gas In nuclear energy × No Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy17?
+&lt;sup>16 Available on the label's website: https: //www.lelabelisr.fr

-17 Fossil gas and nuclear activities will be aligned with the Taxonomy only if they contribute to combating climate change ("Climate change mitigation") and do not cause significant harm to any other Taxonomy objective - see explanatory note in the left margin.
+&lt;sup>17 Fossil gas and nuclear activities will be aligned with the Taxonomy only if they contribute to combating climate change ("Climate change mitigation") and do not cause significant harm to any other Taxonomy objective - see explanatory note in the left margin.
 The full criteria for fossil gas and nuclear activities that comply with the EU Taxonomy are in Commission Delegated Regulation (EU) 2022/1214.